-Once you complete this Associate degree, additional education opportunities include, but are not limited to:
+Once you complete the AFA degree and CJD, additional education opportunities include, but are not limited to:

 - Bachelor of Arts degree in Studio Art or Art History or a related field at a four-year college or university. - Bachelor of Fine Arts degree or Master of Fine Arts in Visual Art. - Bachelor of Applied Science (BAS) degree at one of the Seattle Colleges.